shackra/pylibrocket/README.md

 libRocket is the C++ user interface middleware package based on the HTML and CSS standards.
 It is designed as a complete solution for any project's interface needs.

-This are bindings for SFML's bindings on Python.
+This are bindings for SFML on Python.

 ## How to install